GNU-Ymir/Documentations/types-personnalises/objects/methods.md

 ## Impure methods

 As for the declaration of pure methods, the keyword `def` allows to declare an impure method.
-The difference between a pure method and an impure method is the same as the difference between pure and impure functions, so you can refer to the section[Function](.../../functions/main.md), for more details.
+The difference between a pure method and an impure method is the same as the difference between pure and impure functions, so you can refer to the section [Function](.../../functions/main.md), for more details.

 ```ymir